riccabolla/StaphSCAN/docs/index.md

 # StaphSCAN

 StaphSCAN is a bioinformatics tool for comprehensive analysis of *Staphylococcus aureus* genomes.
-It integrates the following steps:
+It integrates the following steps: <br>
 * Species identification
 * Qcheck of genome assembly
 * MLST typing